What We Treat

 Many people with OSFED have other co-occurring conditions, such as depression, severe anxiety or post-traumatic stress disorder.
 Individuals with eating disorders like OSFED are also more likely than the general population to have issues with drug or alcohol abuse.

-Walden’s treatment ranges from inpatient care to outpatient programs.
-We offer a complete “continuum” of care, meaning treatment is always aligned with an individual’s current needs as they progress toward recovery.
+Walden’s OSFED treatment programs range from inpatient care to outpatient eating disorder treatment programs.
+We offer a complete “continuum” of care, meaning OSFED treatment is always aligned with an individual’s current needs as they progress toward recovery.

-Walden offers OSFED support for people of all ages and all genders.
+Walden offers OSFED treatment and support for people of all diagnoses and all genders.

 OSFED Treatment Insurance

 Walden is proud to be “in network” with most insurance providers and managed care companies.
-This means adolescents and adults with any form of an eating disorder can have the flexible and cost-efficient access to treatment that they need.
+This means adolescents and adults with OSFED can have the flexible and cost-efficient access to treatment that they need.
 Click here for a list of organizations with which Walden has contractual relationships.